GPII/gpii-architecture-docs/payloads/CloudBasedFlowManagerUntrustedConfig.md

-## Payload Examples of Cloud Based Flow Manager in Untrusted Setting
+## Payload Examples of Cloud Based Flow Manager in Untrusted Configuration

 The cloud based flow manager (untrusted configuration) receives GET requests from the local flow manager and returns a payload with matchmaker output.
 This documentation shows examples of the GET request and return payload.